patrickd12345/bookiji/docs/maintenance/SUPPORT_CRON_SETUP.md

 This document describes how to set up automated cron jobs for the Bookiji support system.

+## ⚠️ Production Deployment Status

+**Status**: ✅ **PRODUCTION READY** - These cron jobs are designed for production deployment.

+The support system cron jobs are:
+- ✅ Documented for Supabase Edge Functions deployment
+- ✅ Documented for external cron services (Vercel, Railway, etc.)
+- ✅ Include security considerations and monitoring
+- ✅ Ready for production use

+**Note**: The `scripts/ai-test-loop.mjs` script is **EXPERIMENTAL** and should NOT be used in production.
+It's a local development tool only.

 ## Auto-Deduplication Cron Job

 The support system includes an auto-deduplication feature that runs hourly to check for duplicate KB suggestions.